 South Africa’s second-oldest town lies amid lush winelands where you’ll find over 100 wineries, many of them grand old estates with charming Cape Dutch buildings that stand testament to the passing of centuries.
 An intoxicating mix of culinary delights and rich cultural heritage epitomises this, the country’s oldest wine route.

 1. Tuk-Tuk through Stellenbosch

 After a glass or three of the good stuff, it’s not a good idea to drive, which is why we recommend Tuk Tuk Stellies, whose affordable rates make this an appealing option.
-Tuk Tuk Stellies offers full-day (six hours) and half-day (four hours) tours, as well as private Sunday tours (three hours) with set itineraries, so all you have to do is sit back, relax and savour every piece of the second-oldest town in Southern Africa.
+Tuk Tuk Stellies offers full-day (six hours) and half-day (four hours and fifteen minutes) tours, with set itineraries, so all you have to do is sit back, relax and savour every piece of the second-oldest town in Southern Africa.

-Wine estates you’ll visit Waterford Estate, Glenelly Estate, Morgenhof Estate, Simonsig Estate, and L’Avenir Estate.
+Wine estates you’ll visit Waterford Estate, Lanzerac Estate, Muratie Estate, and L’Avenir Estate.

 2. E-Bike Through Stellenbosch

 The power of an electric motor makes it possible to bike over rough terrain and even up hills – something you’ll need when exploring the majestic Jonkershoek Valley.
 The tour departs from Stellenbosch Central, follows Eerste River, then goes past some historical buildings before heading into the nature reserve, ending at two esteemed wine estates: Lanzerac (one of the oldest in the country, dating back to 1692) and Stark-Conde.

 Experienced guides are on-hand to ensure safety and maximum enjoyment, and wine tastings, snack platters and coffee are included.